cuatromedios/kusikusi3/README.md

 #### Objetive

 Kusikusi has three main objectives for three different user profiles:
-* **Developers:** An easy way to construct applications based on hierarchical data, where all models are based on similar field structure.
+* **Developers:** An easy way to construct applications based on hierarchical data, from websites, to mobile app backends and other platforms.
-* **UX Designers:** To have a CMS with A/B Testing in its core
-* Developers/Designers **Customers** To receive an content manager for his/her web or mobile application easy to understand and use
+* Developers/Designers **Customers** To receive a content manager for his/her web or mobile application easy to understand and use

 #### Related projects

 KusiKusi PHP has other related projects:

+* **[KusiKusi PHP](https://github.com/cuatromedios/kusikusi):** This project,as an starting point for new projects
+* **[KusiKusi PHP Kernel](https://github.com/cuatromedios/kusikusi-php-kernel)** The core engine of KusiKusi
-* **KusiKusi Front-End:** Generic UI to interact with the API. e.g CMS
+* **[KusiKusi Front-End](https://github.com/cuatromedios/kusikusi-frontend):** Generic UI to interact with the API. e.g CMS
-* **KusiKusi JS:** A KusiKusi compatible backend using Node and Mongo
-* **KusiKusi PHP:** This project

 #### Technical info
 KusiKusi PHP is based on [Lumen](https://lumen.laravel.com)